Changes Made to Washington’s Overtime Rules

-In September, we encouraged our members to submit their comment on the states proposed rule regarding pay for salaried employees who are exempt from overtime pay.
+The Chamber recognizes that this can have a huge impact on the businesses in our community, so in September, we encouraged our members to submit comments on the states proposed rule regarding pay for salaried employees who are exempt from overtime pay.
+Unquestionably, many businesses will be impacted.

 - Converting current exempt salaried employees to non-exempt, salaried employees and paying overtime